-The Constant Rate Factor (CRF) is the default quality (and rate control) setting for the x264 and x265 encoders.
-You can set the values between 0 and 51, where lower values would result in better quality, at the expense of higher file sizes.
+The Constant Rate Factor (CRF) is the default quality (and rate control) setting for the x264 and x265 encoders, and it’s also available for libvpx.
+With x264 and x265, you can set the values between 0 and 51, where lower values would result in better quality, at the expense of higher file sizes.
 Higher values mean more compression, but at some point you will notice the quality degradation.

 For x264, sane values are between 18 and 28.
 The default is 23, so you can use this as a starting point.

 ffmpeg -i input.mp4 -c:v libx264 -crf 23 output.mp4

 For x265, the default CRF is 28: